Here's how Western sanctions are pummelling Russia's economy

 "It will bleed the country dry, but we've seen authoritarian rulers continue to bleed their people," Grodsky said of Western sanctions.
 "Regimes like this will squeeze from everywhere if it means security.
 If it means not cleaning the streets, not filling the potholes, they'll do that."
 Grodsky also noted that sanctions could potentially backfire if they drive a lot of anti-Western sentiment in the country.

-But with Russia so dependent on foreign imports, sanctions will make it harder to finance the war in Ukraine, noted Ribakova.
+But with Russia so dependent on foreign imports, sanctions will make it harder to finance the war in Ukraine, the IIF's Ribakova said.

 "Even for domestic military production, [Russia] relies on imports from abroad.
 A weaker ruble makes it more difficult, and direct export controls make it more difficult.
 There will be a lot of value chains within Russia that break down," she said.